Photo by Sharon McCutcheon, Unsplash.

 I’m not the least bit surprised so many Americans are fat.
 I am surprised that so many people seem confused as to why.

 Do fat people have a right to feel good about themselves?
 Yes, of course.
 And I would say they also have the right to walk down the street without facing harassment and ridicule.
 I’m appalled whenever I read stories about rude, obnoxious people mooing at a fat woman as she passes by.
 This behavior is despicable.
-Discussing obesity in general is not the same as singling out and ridiculing an individual going about his or her daily life.
+Discussing obesity, in general, is not the same as singling out and ridiculing an individual going about his or her daily life.
 There is no excuse for the latter.

-If Fat Acceptance merely meant shunning people who shun fat people in public, I would be happy to support the cause.
+If Fat Acceptance merely meant shunning people *who shun fat people* in public, I would be happy to support the cause.
+I disagree with being rude to fat people.
+Period.

 I also agree it’s absurd that fashion models are over 5’10” and look like they weigh about 100 pounds.
 Some of them genuinely look anorexic.
 Maybe there is some merit in the argument for “real size” models.
 By “real size,” I don’t mean obese, but rather women of a normal, healthy weight, as has been defined on standardized height and weight charts for decades.
 I don’t see any reason models can’t be 5’4″ and weigh 130 pounds, which in theory may help curb the eating disorders that plague millions of people.